empsp/xmlslurper/README.md

 #### Descendants search - double wildcard \*\*

 It is also possible to retrieve all elements being descendants of a specific element with double wildcard (`**`) character.

+##### Subject to discussion

+(Current)
 Searching for descendants with specific node at the end eg. '\*\*.Movie' will return all first elements named 'Movie' found traversing path's depth beginning from the 'MovieDb' element.
-Given the above example any 'Movie' element found underneath parent 'Movie' element would not be shown.
+Given the above example any 'Movie' element found underneath the parent 'Movie' element would not be shown.

+or

+(Proposition)
+Searching for descendants with specific node at the end eg. '\*\*.Movie' will return all elements named 'Movie' found traversing path's depth beginning from the 'MovieDb' element.
+Given the above example any 'Movie' element found underneath the parent 'Movie' element would be shown, as well.

 ### Scenarios